What is model confidence in a stock signal?

 Does high model confidence mean the signal will be correct?

-No. Confidence measures how strong the model's current view is, not whether that view has historically been right — pair it with the ticker's own backtest track record before sizing a position.
+No. Confidence measures how strong the model's current view is, not whether that view has historically been right — pair it with the ticker's own backtest track record.

 How is confidence calculated?